garyeh/EndlessRevolution/docs/README.md

 The main gameplay screen will have the outline of arrows at the top with a board of incoming arrows that scrolls continuously upwards.

 On the right is a sidebar that will have buttons at the top to start, pause, and reset the game depending on the current context.
-Below will be select inputs (sliders if time permits) to modify current gameplay such as bomb frequency and arrow speed.
-Furthest down will be a dropdown of starting difficulties to choose from and an audio mute button.
+Below will be a selection of starting difficulties to choose from and an audio mute button.

 On the left is a score that increments upon successful presses and a life bar.